 What Is In-App Advertising?

-In-app advertising refers to the type of ads that you find in mobile apps.
-It may include banners, videos, and images that are displayed right when you play the app.
+First, let’s start with the basics.
+In-app advertising is a monetization strategy in which application developers — publishers — get paid to show ads within their mobile apps.
+The type of ads you find in mobile apps, may include banners, videos, and images displayed right when you play the app.

 How In-App Advertising Works